Home » Diamonds » What to Know About a Bearded Girdle on a Diamond

 The decision about removing bearding from a diamond balances concerns related to clarity and carat weight.
 Diamonds with more carat weight sell for a higher price, so manufacturers are hesitant to remove part of the diamond, even if it’s to remove inclusions.

 In the case of bearded girdles, they can be removed, but it requires recutting the diamond.
-Minor amounts of bearding cause few issues with the diamond’s performance, so it’s left there.

 Does a Bearded Girdle Impact Price?